awesome-font/Nerd-Font-Ligaturized/README.md

 1. Install git, fontforge and python3 eg with `winget install Git.Git FontForge.FontForge Python3`
 2. Clone this repo with `git clone --recurse-submodules --remote-submodules https://github.com/C4illin/Consola-Nerd-Font-Ligaturized.git` (this will take a while)
-3. Locate the Consola font files on your system and copy them to `Original`
+3. Locate the four Consola font files on your system and copy them to `Original`
 4. Run `python patch.py`
 5. Install the patched font from the `Output` folder